-3.2.
-Demographic effects
+III.b.
+Demographic Effects

 Apart from its effects on health, however, the pandemic also had important consequences for population dynamics.
 One such effect pertains to temporal and cross-disease mortality spillovers resulting from pandemic-era mortality patterns.
 Noymer (2011) shows that the 1918 influenza pandemic hastened the decline of tuberculosis in the U.S. through a harvesting mechanism.
 Specifically, he suggests that independent competing risks may be responsible for this phenomenon, driven by substantial age overlap in the profile of prospective tuberculosis and (pandemic-type) influenza victims.
 This "passive selection" contrasts with "active selection" based on biological interactions between influenza and tuberculosis.
 This harvesting, in turn, had long-lived implications for sex differences in post-pandemic mortality rates: because tuberculosis morbidity disproportionately affects men, and because the influenza pandemic reduced the pool of those who might die of tuberculosis in the years following, the pandemic had the effect of eroding women's longevity advantage over men.
-We might expect similar outcomes in the context of COVID-19 given that a large share of those dying have one or more co-morbidities, though the distinct age profile of 1918 pandemic deaths versus COVID-19 deaths may complicate these dynamics.
 Studying Brazil, Guimbeau et al. (2020) likewise find rather larger reductions in sex ratios at birth following the 1918 influenza pandemic, consistent with the greater vulnerability of male fetuses to adverse in utero shocks-a phenomenon often seen in the literature on famines and environmental disasters.
 Such changes in the sex ratio, or in sex-specific survival, may well have had long-run implications for marriage and labor markets.